liliangan/structure-generation/README.md

 ## Usage

 1. Open the command palette in VS Code (press `Ctrl+Shift+P` or `Cmd+Shift+P`)
-2. Type "Generate Project Structure to README.md" and select the command
+2. Type "Generate Project Structure File" and select the command
-3. The extension will automatically scan your current project and add the structure to your README.md file
+3. The extension will automatically scan your current project and add the structure to the specified file

 ## Configuration Options